 Install the New Valve

-- Apply PVC primer and solvent glue to the insides of the female adapter sockets and on the outsides of the pipe ends, following the manufacturer's instructions.
+- Apply PVC primer and solvent glue to the insides of the female adapter sockets and to the outsides of the pipe ends, following the manufacturer's instructions.

 08 of 08

 Connect the Wiring and Test

 - Connect the wires to the new valve in the same configuration that was used with the old valve.

 - Turn the water back on by slowly rotating the shutoff valve's handle so it is parallel to the supply pipe.